 Does the study inform the Forest Practice Rules?

-The completed research answers the questions of how various forest treatments effect sedimentation, hydrological response and discharge in a upstream versus downstream comparison and on a sub-basin and basin scale.
+The completed research answers the questions of how various forest treatments affect sedimentation, hydrological response and discharge in an upstream versus downstream comparison and on a sub-basin and basin scale.
 Secondarily, the research determined a method in which remote sensing could be utilized to quantify preliminary treatment effects of forest structure, as well as determine metrics to quantify habitat and hydrological changes.
 In summary, the study set out to determine if the minimal changes in forest structure achieved in treatment had implication for regional or state water resources, and how to measure that using pre-established data collection methods or technology.

-The rules effected by the results of this study are 14 CCR 15355 (Cumulative Impacts) and 14 CCR 937 (Treatment of Snags and Logging Slash).
+The rules affected by the results of this study are 14 CCR 15355 (Cumulative Impacts) and 14 CCR 937 (Treatment of Snags and Logging Slash).
 The research provides data on hydrological impacts of singular and cumulative forest treatments defined in the forest practice rules using a replicable methodology.
 The study location and land-use history provided a unique opportunity to evaluate a range of potential hydrological changes in relation to compounding impacts from common forest treatments over a relatively short period of time.
 This evaluation used an in-situ observational network for data collection which could be used or replicated for the preparation of planning or permitting documents if such a need for hydrological evaluation is identified.

 Part 2.
 Is the study scientifically sound?